Login Sign in

 Corgi at vet

-• Infection – If an infection is causing your dog’s congestion, your veterinarian will customize a treatment plan based on the type of infection (viral, bacterial, or fungal) and risk level.
-For example, antiviral medications are typically not prescribed to treat viral respiratory infections like the flu or kennel cough.
+• Infection – If an infection is causing your dog’s congestion, the vet will tailor treatment based on the type and severity.
+For example, you usually won’t get an antiviral for viral respiratory infections like the flu or kennel cough.
 Instead, your vet may recommend at-home care until the illness runs its course (usually 5 to 10 days).
-However, if the risk of a secondary infection is high, such as in puppies and dogs with weakened immune systems or shelter situations, your vet may prescribe an antibiotic, doxycycline.
+If there’s a high risk of secondary infection, like in puppies or immune-compromised dogs, the vet may prescribe doxycycline.

-• Allergies – If your dog’s congestion stems from an allergic reaction to inhaled allergens like ragweed, pollen, or dust, your veterinarian may prescribe an antihistamine, such as Vetadryl Flavored Tablets or generic options, like cetirizine or diphenhydramine.
+• Allergies – If your dog’s congestion stems from an allergic reaction to inhaled allergens like ragweed, pollen, or dust, your veterinarian may prescribe an antihistamine.
+These might include Vetadryl Flavored Tablets or generic options, like cetirizine or diphenhydramine.

-• Congestive Heart Failure – To ease fluid build-up in dogs with congestive heartfailure, veterinarians often prescribe a diuretic, such as Salix tablets (or the generic form, furosemide).
+• Congestive Heart Failure – For dogs with congestive heartfailure, veterinarians often prescribe a diuretic, such as Salix tablets (or the generic form, furosemide).

-• Heartworms – If your dog tests positive for heartworm disease, your veterinarian with come up with a treatment plan based on the severity of the disease.
-And to help your dog breathe easier during treatment, your vet may prescribe a steroid like prednisone to alleviate the inflammation heartwoms can cause in the lungs and blood vessels.
+• Heartworms – If your dog tests positive for heartworm disease, your vet will prescribe a treatment plan based on its severity.
+And to help your dog breathe easier during treatment, your vet may prescribe a steroid like prednisone, which can lower the inflammation in the lungs and blood vessels.

-• Obesity – Some dogs are predisposed to develop obesity, which can cause congestion — especially in brachycephalic breeds.
-If your veterinarian determines that excess pounds are causiong congested breathing, they may prescribe a weight management diet, such as Hill’s Prescription Diet Metabolic Weight Management or Purina Pro Plan Veterinary Diets OM Overweight Management dog food.
+• Obesity – Some dogs are predisposed to develop obesity, which can cause congestion, especially in brachycephalic breeds.
+If your veterinarian determines that excess weight is causing congested breathing, they may prescribe a weight management diet.
+Some options include Hill’s Prescription Diet Metabolic Weight Management or Purina Pro Plan Veterinary Diets OM Overweight Management dog food.

-Do not give your dog any over-the-counter (OTC) medicines to relieve their congestion without talking to your veterinarian first.
+Talk to your vet first before giving your dog any over-the-counter (OTC) medicines to relieve their congestion.
 These medicines may contain ingredients that are safe for people but toxic to dogs.

 Home Remedies for Dog Congestion

-At-home supportive care includes rest, hydration, and good nutrition for mild cases of congestion.
-Adding moisture to the air helps make breathing easier and can be done with a humidifier or by having your dog in the bathroom while you shower.
+For mild congestion, at-home supportive care includes rest, hydration, and good nutrition.
+Adding moisture to the air can make breathing easier.
+Consider using a humidifier or inviting your dog into the bathroom while you shower.

-Wiping your pup’s nose and eyes with a warm, damp cloth to remove discharge is another helpful dog congestion home remedy.
+Wipe your pup’s nose and eyes with a warm, damp cloth to remove nasal discharge as you see it, too.

 How to Prevent Dog Congestion